Analysis of the Chaotic Itinerancy Phenomenon using Entropy and Clustering: Introduction

 \subsection{Overview of the paper}

 In Section \ref{sec:gcm}, we describe the system of globally coupled logistic maps (GCM), which is one of the best studied models exhibiting chaotic itinerancy.
 Then in Section \ref{sec:entropy}, we introduce the concept of local Shannon entropy and show how to use it to identify parameters of the GCM model that are most likely to exhibit chaotic itinerancy.
 In Section \ref{sec:perm}, we assess the usefulness of permutation entropy which may complement Shannon entropy in certain cases.
-In Section \ref{sec:dbscan}, we apply the DBSCAN algorithm to detect dense clusters that correspond to attractor ruins.
+In Section \ref{sec:dbscan}, we apply the HDBSCAN algorithm to detect dense clusters that correspond to attractor ruins.
 We carry out this procedure for a specific parameter point where chaotic itinerancy is expected, found by the analysis of local Shannon entropy.
 Once the clusters have been identified, we analyze them to characterize the attractor ruins.
 In Section \ref{sec:chaotic}, we investigate the dynamics in relation to the attractor ruins and provide some criteria for assessing the degree of its unpredictability (chaos).
-In Section \ref{sec:gaussian}, we introduce the two-dimensional model of mutually coupled Gaussian maps.
-We show an application of the local entropy-based method to find parameter values for which chaotic itinerancy may occur in this system, and then we carry out analysis analogous to that described in Sections \ref{sec:dbscan} and~\ref{sec:chaotic} to identify attractor ruins and to analyze the chaotic itinerancy phenomenon in this model.
-In Section 8, we carry out an automated analysis of chaotic itinerancy for a wide range of parameters in the GCM model, using the HDBSCAN algorithm for clustering instead of plain DBSCAN, and PCA for determining whether the dynamics is essentially one-dimensional or more complex.
+In Section \ref{sec:hdbscan}, we carry out an automated analysis of chaotic itinerancy for a wide range of parameters in the GCM model, using the HDBSCAN algorithm for clustering and PCA for determining whether the dynamics is essentially one-dimensional or more complex.